discourse/discourse-akismet/README.md

 plugin you will need an Akismet API key.
 You can get a key by starting out [here](http://akismet.com/plans/).

 ## How it Works

-The plugin works by creating a new table where we collect info about a new post's http request.
-After the post is created we link that data with the post.
+The plugin works by collecting info about a new post's http request.
 Every 10 minutes a background jobs run which looks for posts to submit.
 All new posts are sent to Akismet to determine if they are spam or not.
 If a post is deemed spam, it is deleted and placed in a moderator queue where admins can take action against it.
-An admin can do the following...
+An admin can do the following:

 Action          | Result
 -------------   | -------------
 Confirm         | confirms the post as spam, leaving it deleted Allow           | Akismet thought something was spam but it wasn't.
 This undeletes the post and tells Akismet that it wasn't spam.
 Akismet gets smarter so it hopefully won't make the same mistake twice.
-Delete user     | This is the nuclear option.
+Delete user     | The nuclear option.
 It will delete the user and all their posts and topics and block their email and ip address.

 ## What Data is Sent to Akismet